‘MUL’

 Prologue

-But what if they could remember?
+But what if they could change that?

-Before the current dystopia, even the smallest child’s dream were heard, shared, and taken seriously by the whole community.
+In the world before Krytun, even the smallest child’s dreams were heard, shared, and taken seriously by the whole community.
+What if that idea mattered even more today?

 They don't know each other.